nickshalnev/FastAPI-Async-SQLAlchemy-Prometheus-Grafana/README.md

 # FastAPI Project with Async SQLAlchemy, Prometheus & Grafana Monitoring

 This project is a basic FastAPI application demonstrating the integration of PostgreSQL for database management, Prometheus for monitoring, and Grafana for visualizing metrics.
 It uses SQLAlchemy 1.4+ with async functionality for efficient database interactions, along with rate-limiting and JWT-based authentication.
 The project includes a full set of unit tests.

 It is designed as a starting point to showcase how these technologies work together, providing a solid foundation for others to build upon and extend the architecture to suit their own needs.

+As the author of this project, I welcome any criticism, advice, or feedback.
+Your insights will help me improve and evolve this project further. 🙂

 ## Features